fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.3.0/New-AzureRmNetworkSecurityRuleConfig.md

 ### Example 1: Create a network security rule
 ```

 PS C:\> $Rule01 = New-AzureRmNetworkSecurityRuleConfig -Name "rdp-rule" -Description "Allow RDP" -Access Allow -Protocol Tcp -Direction Inbound -Priority 100 -SourceAddressPrefix Internet -SourcePortRange * -DestinationAddressPrefix * -DestinationPortRange 3389

 ```

-This command creates a security rule that allows access from the Internet to port 3389.
-The command stores the rule in the $Rule01 variable.

 ### Example 2: Create a network security rule for web access

 ```
 PS C:\> $Rule02 = New-AzureRmNetworkSecurityRuleConfig -Name web-rule -Description "Allow HTTP" -Access Allow -Protocol Tcp -Direction Inbound -Priority 101 -SourceAddressPrefix Internet -SourcePortRange * -DestinationAddressPrefix * -DestinationPortRange 80

 ```

 This command creates a security rule that allows access from the Internet to port 80.